Have a brilliant story idea? Here’s how to pitch us.

 And don’t assume we just want more of what you see on The Tyee.
 We’re interested in all sorts of subjects.
 Pitch us your fresh ideas!

 You can send your specific beat-related pitches to our editors.
 Here’s what they specialize in and are looking for, but we’re open to any story idea you have that’s relevant to our B.C. audience.

 - David Beers, editor-in-chief (Vancouver, B.C.): dbeers[at]thetyee[dot]ca. David specializes in major investigations and solutions-focused projects.
 His advice to would-be contributors: Don't assume The Tyee is only interested in the topics you see regularly on the site.
 Our mandate is to cover B.C. broadly.

-- andrea bennett, managing editor (Powell River, B.C.): abennett[at]thetyee[dot]ca. andrea (they/them; Mx.) specializes in features and personal essays.
+- andrea bennett, senior editor (Powell River, B.C.): abennett[at]thetyee[dot]ca. andrea (they/them; Mx.) specializes in features and personal essays.
 They are looking for more LGBTQ2S+ stories, and more stories about food and farming, and small-town and rural issues.